 A local service district (LSD) is a structure that allows for the administration and delivery of local services such as streetlights, recreation, garbage collection, and fire protection, etc. to areas of the province that are not incorporated (i.e., do not have a mayor and councillors).
 These services are coordinated by the provincial government through the Department of Environment and Local Government.

-Nearly one-third of New Brunswickers don’t have a local government that can make decisions on their behalf.
-Cooperation between communities when it comes to cost sharing and service delivery continues to be very difficult to achieve in many regions.
-At the same time, many communities have limited financial resources and struggle to provide or maintain good quality local services at an affordable cost.
+30% of New Brunswickers don’t have an elected local government that can make decisions on their behalf.
+Cooperation between communities to share costs and deliver services is very difficult in many regions.
+Many communities have limited financial resources and struggle to provide good quality local services at an affordable cost.

-These issues, among several others, impact one another, which makes substantial local reform more difficult to achieve.
-We have a system of local governance that is not as efficient, or effective as it could be.
+We have a system of local governance that is not as efficient or effective as it could be.
 It is not organized in a way that can meet the many current and future challenges facing our communities and regions.

-Despite the changes to the local governance system including the major overhaul of the 1960s, various organizations and individuals (and many studies) have, in the past twenty plus years, continued to call for more substantial reform to the local governance system.
+Despite changes to the local governance system, including the major overhaul of the 1960s, various organizations and individuals (and many studies) have continued to call for more substantial reform.

 The last comprehensive overhaul of New Brunswick’s local governance system occurred in 1966-67.
 The reforms, introduced as part of the Equal Opportunity Program, were largely based on the findings and recommendations of the 1963 Royal Commission on Finance and Municipal Taxation in New Brunswick, often referred to as the “Byrne Report”.
 The most significant changes to the local governance system at the time included the following: